xor-ranavikrant/Readme/Ignite Lab.md

 **Time Travel**

-*In the audit history it is possible to see the history of the different versions of the table as well as load and display of any of those versions.*
+*In the audit history it is possible to see the history of the different versions of the table as well as load and display any of those versions.*

 ![Time Travel](media/images/image3413.png)